Core Curriculum Course Review Frequently Asked Questions (FAQ)

 No. These are two separate and independent competencies.
 You may assess both, but you’ll need two measures for each one.
 (See above.)

 The Core Curriculum Course Change form you submit should be signed by your Dean, the Chair of the PEUC (if required), and the Chair of your Department.
 After your second reading in the Core Curriculum Committee, the CCC Chair will sign and forward the packet to the VPAA for a signature.
 From there, it will go to the Registrar for implementation.

 The committee wants to see that your department has discussed the specific course addition/deletion/change in question and voted in the affirmative.
 Note that only department, not school, minutes should be submitted.

 All of your documentation must be submitted both electronically and in hardcopy.
 You should initially e-mail your electronic documents to the CCC chair.
 You may then bring the hardcopies, including the original signed course review form, to the first reading or send them to the chair via campus mail.
 We prefer for the electronic documents to be a set of separate files, one for each item (course change form PDF, syllabus, minutes, etc.).
 If you can, prepend each filename with the course department code and number (e.g., “PSYC 101”).

-Visit the Faculty Support section of the Center for Teaching and Learning website and click the Teaching Tools tab to access Definitions of Core Curriculum Competencies and example descriptions for your course syllabi.
+Visit the Center for Teaching and Learning website and click the links to access Definitions of Core Curriculum Competencies and example descriptions for your course syllabi.

 For information about first-year experience (FYEX) courses, visit the FYEX section of the Center for Teaching and Learning website.